podviaznikov/fanfeedr/README.md

 API reference can be found here: http://developer.fanfeedr.com/docs/read/Welcome_to_the_FanFeedr_Sports_API

 Currently most of the API are implemented in Node.js.
-Geo, Content, Sources and Trending are missing but will be implemented shortly.
+Geo, Content and Trending are missing but will be implemented shortly.

 In API we use standard Node.js convention: callback of each API call is the last function parameter.
 Callback takes two
 parameters: error and data.
 One parameter should be always undefined.